tomaverlaine/tomaverlaine.github.io/_posts/2025-04-23-9-southern-diy-labels.md

 Strictly speaking, calling this a "label" would be a stretch.
 "Fun doujin circle" is probably more accurate.
 Music collective works too.

-Around 2006, it was organized around two people who met online — Xiao Zhao and Xiao Ji — with a fluid cast of other members drifting in and out as time allowed, forming bands, making fanzines, putting on shows, hanging around and talking.
+Around 2006, it was organized around two people who met online — Xiao Zhao and Siugat — with a fluid cast of other members drifting in and out as time allowed, forming bands, making fanzines, putting on shows, hanging around and talkin' 'bout rock music.
 The style was eclectic in the most cheerful sense: hardcore punk, shoegaze, psychedelic rock, hip-hop — whatever seemed like a good time, they'd try it.
 Getting a clear picture of the full scope of what they did is pretty much impossible.
 They probably wouldn't care either way.

 Xiao Zhao, the closest thing to a leader the group had, stepped back around 2015 and activity wound down.
 But their DIY spirit spread widely across the south through their de facto successor, 琪琪音像 Qiii Snacks Records.

----

 ## 无聊制造 Boring Productions (Shenzhen)